Junhua Dang

 Editorship

-1) Editorial Fellow on the Editorial Board of American Psychologist.
+1) Editorial Board Member of American Psychologist.

-3) Associate Editor of BMC Psychology
+4) Associate Editor of BMC Psychology (2020-2022)

-4) Associate Editor of International Journal of Social Psychology
+5) Associate Editor of International Journal of Social Psychology (2020-2022)

-5) Guest Editor of 2019 Special Issue of Social Psychology
+6) Guest Editor of 2019 Special Issue of Social Psychology

-6) Guest Editor of 2023 Research Topic of Frontiers in Psychology
+7) Guest Editor of 2023 Research Topic of Frontiers in Psychology

-7) Guest Editor of 2022 Research Topic of Frontiers in Psychology
+8) Guest Editor of 2022 Research Topic of Frontiers in Psychology

-8) Guest Editor of 2021 Research Topic of Frontiers in Psychology
+9) Guest Editor of 2021 Research Topic of Frontiers in Psychology

 Fund